 The term 'harm' is used to describe any negative consequence that results from a person's own or another's gambling.
 These commonly accepted harms include financial problems, relationship conflict or breakdown, health problems, emotional or psychological distress, reduced capacity in other parts of life, cultural harms and criminal activity.
 Gambling harm often impacts many people, not just the person who is gambling.
+In fact, most of those experiencing gambling harm are not gamblers.
 Family members, friends, employers and the broader community can also be harmed by someone else's gambling.
+Gambling significantly affects non-gamblers.